atomic-server

 2. Make sure all tests run properly

-3. Test, build and update the /browser versions (package.json files, see contribute.md)
+3. Test, build and update the /browser versions (package.json files, see ./browser/contributing.md)

 4. Use cargo workspaces version patch --no-git-commit (and maybe replace patch with the minor) to update all cargo.toml files in one command.
 You’ll need to cargo install cargo-workspaces if this command is not possible.